 Today, I thought I’d address a question I got from a reader awhile back, and that’s, “How do you clean a microfiber couch?”
 Microfiber couches can sometimes look stained and worn, and much of that is because water actually stains microfiber; and water is the one innocent beverage we let our kids carry around without worry.
 So, let get that microfiber couch clean.

 What You Need to Clean A Microfiber Couch

-Before we start, I strongly encourage you to read the instructions for cleaning your microfiber couch, as it may discuss a different method than you see here (some microfiber states that you should not use water based products, others state you should only use water based).
+Before we start, I strongly encourage you to read the instructions for cleaning your microfiber couch, as it may discuss a different method than you see here (some microfiber states that you should not use water based products, while others state you should only use water based).
 As always, if you choose to try this cleaning tip, please test it on a small area of your fabric first, to make sure there is no change in color or appearance.
 Okay, here we go…

-Start by pouring some rubbing alcohol into a spray bottle and spray it on the couch.
-Don’t be shy; spray on a generous amount.
-Then, use a clean sponge and start scrubbing.
+Start by pouring some rubbing alcohol into a spray bottle and generously spray it on the couch.
+Don’t be shy.
+Then, using a clean sponge, start scrubbing.
 If there are visible stains, scrub hard until they disappear.
 If needed, you can always spray on a bit more rubbing alcohol.
 You should be able to see the dirt lifting off onto the sponge.

 Hint: Working one section at a time seems to be the easier way to go.